-- A. Instruction must be provided in at least the following subject areas: - Language arts and basic communication skills including reading and writing, literature, and fine arts; - 2.
-Mathematics and science; - 3.
-Social studies, including history, geography, economics, government, and citizenship that includes civics (see II.I.); - 4.
-Health and physical education; - 5.
-The arts; - 6.
-Career and technical education; and - 7.
-World languages. - B. The basic instructional program shall include all courses required for each grade level by the Minnesota Department of Education (MDE).
-The instructional approach will be nonsexist and multicultural. - C. Elementary and middle schools shall offer at least three, and require at least two, of the following four art areas: dance, applied arts, music, theater, or visual arts.
-High schools shall offer at least three, and require at least one, of the following five art areas: media arts, dance, music, theater, and visual arts. - D. The school district, at its discretion, may offer additional courses in the instructional program at any grade level. - E. Each instructional program will be planned for optimal benefit taking into consideration the financial condition of the school district and other relevant factors.
+- A. Instruction must be provided in at least the following subject areas: - 1. basic communication skills including reading and writing, literature, and fine arts; - 2. mathematics and science; - 3. social studies, including history, geography, economics, government, and citizenship that includes civics (see II.I.); - 4. health and physical education; - 5. the arts; - 6. career and technical education; and - 7. world languages. - B. The basic instructional program shall include all courses required for each grade level by the Minnesota Department of Education (MDE).
+The instructional approach will be nonsexist and multicultural. - C. The school district must establish and regularly review its own standards for career and technical (CTE) programs.
+Standards must align with CTE frameworks developed by the Department of Education, standards developed by national CTE organizations, or recognized industry standards. - D. The school district, at its discretion, may offer additional courses in the instructional program at any grade level. - E. Each instructional program will be planned for optimal benefit taking into consideration the financial condition of the school district and other relevant factors.
 Each program plan will contain written goals and objectives, materials, minimum student competency levels, and methods for student evaluation.